Catriel42/challenge-amigo-secreto/README.md

 3. Repeat for all participants.
 4. Click "Draw friend" to randomly select a secret friend.

+## Detailed Explanation of the Main Functions

+### 1. `addFriend()`

+This function is triggered when the user clicks the "Add" button.

+- It retrieves the value from the input field (`newFriendName.value`).
+- If the input is empty, it shows an alert asking the user to enter a name.
+- If the input is valid, it adds the name to the `friends` array, clears the input field, and calls `updateFriendList()` to refresh the displayed list.

+### 2. `updateFriendList()`

+This function updates the list of friends shown on the page.

+- It first clears the current list by setting `listAddedFriends.innerHTML = ""`.
+- Then, it iterates over the `friends` array and creates a `<li>` element for each name.
+- Each `<li>` is appended to the `<ul>` with the ID `listFriends`, ensuring the displayed list matches the current state of the array.

+### 3. `drawFriend()`

+This function is triggered when the user clicks the "Draw friend" button.

+- It checks if there are any friends in the list.
+If not, it alerts the user to add friends first.
+- If there are friends, it clears any previous result from the `secretFriend` list.
+- It generates a random index to select a name from the `friends` array.
+- It creates a `<li>` element displaying the randomly selected friend and appends it to the `<ul>` with the ID `secretFriend`.

 ## HTML Integration

 Make sure your `index.html` includes the JavaScript file at the end of the `<body>`: